Eye problems

 See files for Dogs

 Infections in dogs are common and can become very dangerous if not recognized in time and treated properly.
-Some of these infections can be more or less mild, but others can permanently damage your dog's vision.
+While some of these infections can be more or less mild, others can permanently damage your dog's vision.
 Infections in dogs vary greatly, and all require proper veterinary treatment to avoid major problems.
 At any sign that your dog may be suffering from an infection, you should contact your veterinarian immediately.

 In the following AnimalWised article, we will discuss the most common eye infections in dogs, their causes, symptoms, and treatment, so you know what to expect and can act accordingly.